-Given this background, the present investigation was undertaken to study the effect of integrated application of RDF, organic manures, and biofertilizers on growth, yield, and quality attributes of tomato.
-The ten treatment combinations in this study included varying proportions of chemical fertilizers (75% RDF) supplemented with FYM, vermicompost, VAM, PSB, and Azotobacter either singly or in combinations, with the objective of identifying the most effective and sustainable nutrient management practice for tomato cultivation under field conditions.
+Given this background, the present investigation was undertaken to study the effect of integrated application of RDF, organic manures, and bio-fertilizers on growth, yield, and quality attributes of tomato.
+The ten treatment combinations in this study included varying proportions of chemical fertilizers (75% RDF) supplemented with FYM, vermi-compost, VAM, PSB, and Azotobacter either singly or in combinations, with the objective of identifying the most effective and sustainable nutrient management practice for tomato cultivation under field conditions.

 MATERIALS AND METHODS